44xtc44/eisenmp_examples/README.md

 Examples:

-* simple style prime calc to see the basic use
+* simple style prime number calculation to see the basic use
 * simple http server on one cpu gets content via queue
 * one flask orm server on each cpu - share a user db
 * multiple flask orm server on each cpu, port groups - share a user db